anvilproject/anvil-portal/content/learn/data-submitters/data-submitters-overview.md

 ## Preliminary step

-Before starting, you will want to make sure your data are compatible.
-This includes registering your data with dbGaP. ***Note that you can take care of the dbGaP registration in parallel with the steps outlined in this Data Submitters doc.
-However, you will significantly streamline the process (especially Steps XX and XX) by starting early.**
+Before starting, you will want to make sure your data are compatible and register your data with dbGaP.
+This will significantly streamline the data submission process (especially Steps  and XX).
+The exact steps to register with dbGaP depend on how your study is funded.

+**Note that you can take care of the dbGaP registration in parallel with the steps outlined in the rest of the Data Submitters docs.**

 ### NHGRI-funded researcher?

-- Submit this form **XX - include right stuff here)**
+- Submit this form (**XX - include link and form name here**)
-- Contact **insert correct contact here**
+- Contact (**insert correct contact here**)

 ### NIH-funded researcher?

-- Submit this form **XX - include right stuff here)**
+- Submit this form (**XX - include link and form name here**)
-- Contact **insert correct contact here**
+- Contact (**insert correct contact here**)

 ### non-NIH-funded?

 See [this doc](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing/NHGRI-Extramural-Investigators) for detailed steps of how to register your study with dbGap.

 ## General Data Requirements
 Make sure your data conforms to these overall data requirements, or contact the AnVIL data team.

 - All submitted genomic data should be based on Human reference genome assembly GRCh37 or GRCh38.

-- **Studies must be registered in dbGaP**.
-You will need to populate the data elements `dbGaP_study_ID` (phsXXXXXX).
-You can register your data in dbGaP at the same time you obtain approval ([Step 1](/learn/data-submitters/submission-guide/data-approval-process)).

 - All individual-level human genomic and phenotypic data must conform to the [NIH Genomic Data Sharing Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing).
 This includes the expectation that participants [are/were] explicitly consented for data sharing.